 As of the Latest Practicable Date, apart from the originator drug, developed by BI and marketed under the brand name "Spiriva," there were three approved tiotropium bromide DPI products in China, none of which had completed a bioequivalence test.
-We plan to initiate its pharmacokinetics and pharmacodynamics bioequivalence tests for GW008 in 2025 in China, which we believe will enable us to enjoy competitive advantages during negotiations for government medical reimbursement or procurement schemes in the future under the current regulatory regime.
+We are currently conducting its pharmacokinetics and pharmacodynamics bioequivalence tests for GW008 in China, which we believe will enable us to enjoy competitive advantages during negotiations for government medical reimbursement or procurement schemes in the future under the current regulatory regime.
 In addition, we are also conducting pre-clinical studies testing for this candidate in Europe and the United States, respectively.

-CF028 - Glycopyrronium Bromide DPI
+CF028 - Pilot Testing Stage Glycopyrronium Bromide DPI Candidate